-Here we come up with another post covering thirty essential Linux questions and answers for freshers.
+Greetings!
+Today, we are listing down thirty essential Linux questions every beginner should know.
 It’s our attempt to unravel the core Linux areas so that even a beginner can feel a bit confident during a faceoff in a Linux interview.

 For some of us, since our college times, learning Linux has been a nightmare.
 But now is the time when you can’t ignore it anymore.
 It’s one of the areas where most IT companies look for candidates with solid Linux skills.
 Also, you may have a dozen of interviews lined up, so you are already short of time.